spiral/docs/docs/en/framework/kernel.md

 ## Environment

+The Spiral Framework integrates with [Dotenv](https://github.com/vlucas/phpdotenv) through the `Spiral\DotEnv\Bootloader\DotenvBootloader` class.
+This bootloader is responsible for loading the environment variables from the `.env` file and making them available to the application.

+### Environment variables

 The `Spiral\Boot\EnvironmentInterface` is used to access a list of environment variables (ENV vars).
 By default, the framework relies on system-level environment values.
 However, it is possible to redefine these values while initializing the kernel by passing a custom `Spiral\Boot\Environment` object to the `run` method.